AliBagheri2079/Todo-React-TS/README.md

-# Getting Started with Create React App
+# Simple Todo React App

+This project was styled with `Materialize` and `Sass`. and create `Typescript OOP` Logic with class components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).